NIVANorge/Mobius/Applications/SimplyP/README.md

   - simplyp_testing.cpp (compiled using compile_testing.bat): this creates a .exe which is useful for testing during model devleopment. **This .cpp contains things you should change for different model applications.** It also contains flags for doing useful things like creating an .exe which, when run, **creates a new parameter file** using the structure you define in the .cpp file and the default parameter values defined in the model header file SimplyP.h.
 This can also be done in MobiView.

 * three .dat files for setting up optimization and uncertainty analysis in C++, i.e. without use of the python wrapper.
 More info on this will come shortly.

-## Tutorials

-**Tutorial 1: Quick start - Run the Tarland or Morsa examples using the MobiView graphical user interface**

-* Download/clone the GitHub Mobius repository onto your computer (see instructions [here](https://github.com/NIVANorge/Mobius#download-the-repository)), and familiarize yourself with the basics of the Mobius model building system and the contents of the repository (introductory documentation is [here](https://github.com/NIVANorge/Mobius#mobius)).

-* Follow the instructions [here](https://github.com/NIVANorge/Mobius#the-mobiview-graphical-user-interface) to:
-  - Download a MobiView executable from **ftp://mobiserver.niva.no/**
-  - Download or compile SimplyP: Pre-compiled stable releases of SimplyP are available for download from **ftp://mobiserver.niva.no/**.
-Alternatively, you can compile yourself, which you will need to be able to do if you want to make changes to the model equations.
-To compile: after [installing a compiler](https://github.com/NIVANorge/Mobius#first-download-a-compiler), from the command line `cd` into the Applications/SimplyP folder and run `compile_dll.bat`. simplyp.dll should be created.
-  - Open MobiView.exe and read in (more detailed instructions for using MobiView are [here](https://github.com/NIVANorge/Mobius#the-mobiview-graphical-user-interface):

-       * The compiled SimplyP dll
-	* An input file, which contains precipitation and temperature data to drive the model, and optionally also potential evapotranspiration data and observed data to compare model output to.
-Example input files are in the Morsa and Tarland folders, e.g. TarlandInputs.dat
-	* A parameter file.
-Example files are in the Morsa and Tarland folders, e.g. TarlandParameters_v0-3.dat.
-Note that the parameter file version must match the model version.
-More detailed descriptions of the structure of Mobius model input and parameter files are given in the [documentation](https://github.com/NIVANorge/Mobius/blob/master/Documentation/file_format_documentation.pdf).
-  - Run the model, then explore the results.
-Try changing parameter values and re-running the model to see what happens.
-If you want to know more about what the results variables are or how they are calculated, you can look directly into the SimplyP.h file ([here](https://github.com/NIVANorge/Mobius/blob/master/Modules/SimplyP.h)), as well as in the model description paper.
-See also the comments which accompany the parameters within the parameter.dat file or in MobiView.

-**Notes:**
- * Some people have issues installing software (e.g. the MingW compiler) on their system due to admin rights and/or over-zealous antivirus software.
-We recommend you beg your IT department to give you full admin rights at least temporarily, and disable your antivirus software during install if you're having troubles.

- **Tutorial 2: [Auto-calibration and uncertainty estimation with the Python wrapper](https://nbviewer.jupyter.org/github/NIVANorge/Mobius/blob/master/PythonWrapper/SimplyP/simplyp_calibration.ipynb)**.
-An example illustrating how to auto-calibrate SimplyP and explore parametric uncertainty using MCMC.

-The Jupyter notebook used in Tutorial 2 is located within the PythonWrapper/SimplyP folder in the repository, and so will be available for you to work through interactively when you download the Mobius repository (instructions on how to do that are [here](https://github.com/NIVANorge/Mobius#download-the-repository)).
-Otherwise, you can just view it online.
-For instructions on getting started with Python, Jupyter notebooks and the python wrapper, see https://github.com/NIVANorge/Mobius/tree/master/PythonWrapper#python-wrapper.

-**More coming soon!**